5 Black Snakes in Pennsylvania

 The main body coloration is an alternating dark pattern of blotches on its back and sides, commonly referred to as alternating saddles, and is widest at the mid-body.

-As the water snake ages, the bands and blotches mix, becoming almost black at times.
+As the water snake ages, the bands and blotches mix, becoming almost black.

 4. Queen Snake